Smart-home devices have four main components:

-- Configuration – The device configuration during setup phase, creating an account, setting up preferences, etc..
+Configuration - The device configuration during the setup phase, creating an account, setting up preferences, etc..

-- Upgradability – The device’s upgrade options.
-Does the device update automatically or requires user’s interaction?
+Upgradability - The device’s upgrade options.
+Does the device update automatically or require user interaction?

-- Vulnerabilities – Running services on the device that contain vulnerabilities, which are scored based on a Common Vulnerability Scoring System (CVSS)
+Vulnerabilities - Running services on the device that contain vulnerabilities, which are scored based on a Common Vulnerability Scoring System (CVSS)